wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

   use [high and low
   surrogates](https://en.wikipedia.org/wiki/Universal_Character_Set_characters#Surrogates),
   because these have caused problems with character counts with various tokenizers I've used.
-  Elasticsearch internally counts such characters as two characters, and this breaks the offsets into the original string.
+  Search internally counts such characters as two characters, and this breaks the offsets into the original string.
 So, the program adds `^A` ([ASCII code 1](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#SOH)) after such characters in the original string so the offsets are correct.
 The `^A` is stripped from tokens found in the